How to watch Boris Johnson's coronavirus briefing

 What time is today’s coronavirus briefing?

+Boris Johnson will address the nation today (Monday, 23rd March) at 8.30pm.
+This comes after the Prime Minister attended a COBRA meeting earlier in the day.

-The briefings aren’t at a set time every day, but they will always take place at some point between 4pm and 6pm.
-The two press conferences we’ve seen so far, on Monday and Tuesday, were both at 5pm.
+The usual briefings aren’t at a set time every day, but always take place at some point between 4pm and 6pm.

 Where can I watch the coronavirus briefing?